 Pembina's oil sands and heavy oil assets provide services predominantly under long-term, extendible contracts, which allow Pembina to pass along eligible operating expenses to customers.
-As a result, financial results of these assets are primarily driven by the amount of capital invested and they are not significantly impacted by fluctuations in certain operating expenses, physical throughput or commodity prices.
+As a result, financial results of these assets are primarily driven by the amount of capital invested and they are not significantly impacted by fluctuations in certain operating expenses, physical throughput or commodity prices, with the exception of the Nipisi Pipeline which can benefit from increased physical throughput.

-Pembina's Syncrude Pipeline is fully contracted under a cost-of-service, extendible, long-term agreement that expires no earlier than the end of 2035.
+Pembina's Syncrude Pipeline is fully contracted under a cost-of-service, extendible, long-term agreement.

-The Horizon Pipeline is fully contracted to a single customer and is operated under the terms of a 25-year fixed return, extendible contract, which expires in 2034.
+The Horizon Pipeline is fully contracted to a single customer and is operated under the terms of a long-term fixed return, extendible contract.